 So, don’t switch your brain off once you leave home, but mind your surroundings and be respectful of other people, after all, travel is more about learning and growing as a person, and not so much about taking selfies and collecting likes on Instagram and other social media platforms.

 Plenty of budget airlines from Ireland, UK and rest of Europe offer direct flights to Venice.
 Remember that Ryanair actually lands at Treviso airport, which is about an hours bus ride from Venice.
-The Marco Polo airport is closest one to the historic centre, and you’ll need to use the water taxi, public or shuttle bus to get farther into the city.
+The Marco Polo airport is the closest one to the historic centre, and you’ll need to use the water taxi, public or shuttle bus to get farther into the city.

 Quite a lot of people arrive in Venice by train because Italian cities like Verona, Milan, Florence and Rome are all well connected to the Venezia-St.Lucia station.
 If you choose to travel by train, keep in mind that there are two train stations in Venice; Venezia-Mestre and Venezia-Stazione-Santa Lucia.